jeeannyy/jeeannyy/README.md

 ## Hi there, I’m Jeeann!

-🦕 Full-Stack Developer based in **London & Zurich**, passionate about human-computer interaction (HCI), media arts, and artificial intelligence
+🦕 Full-Stack Developer based in London & Zurich, passionate about human-computer interaction, media arts, and AI

 🤖 I specialize in **JavaScript, TypeScript, React and Node.js**, crafting seamless and user-centric experiences